lolicon/UnsealedSdk/README.md

 ### Or Just

-1. include `unseal-hidden.gradle` into your project
+1. paste `unseal-hidden.gradle` into your project
 2. change `designatedCompileSdkVersion` to your compileSdkVersion
 3. run task `unseal` and `restore` from android studio gutter like below